snowplow-archive/snowplow.github.com/_posts/2014-07-28-snowplow-ruby-tracker-0.2.0-released.md

 category: Releases
 ---

 We are pleased to announce the release of the Snowplow Ruby Tracker version 0.2.0.
 This purpose of this release is to bring the Ruby Tracker up to date with the other Snowplow trackers.
 The most important change is that it now supports self-describing custom contexts and unstructured events.

+Huge thanks go to Elijah Tabb, a.k.a. [ebear][ebear], for contributing the updated `track_unstruct_event` and `track_screen_view` tracker API methods!

 Read on for more information...

 1. [New tracker initialization method](/blog/2014-07-28-snowplow-ruby-tracker-0.2.0-released/#initialization)
 2. [Updated format for unstructured events](/blog/2014-07-28-snowplow-ruby-tracker-0.2.0-released/#unstruct-events)